kershrita/Heart-Attack-Prediction-Model/README.md

 - **Healthcare Decision Support**: Support healthcare professionals in making informed decisions regarding heart-related interventions, treatments, and preventive measures.

 ## Acknowledgments
+We would like to acknowledge the following resources and libraries that have been instrumental in developing Heart Attack Prediction Model:

 - **[NumPy](https://numpy.org/doc/stable/)**: The fundamental package for scientific computing in Python.
 It provides powerful support for multi-dimensional arrays and mathematical functions.
 Visit the NumPy documentation for tutorials, API reference, and examples.
 - **[pandas](https://pandas.pydata.org/docs/)**: A versatile library for data manipulation and analysis.
 It offers easy-to-use data structures and data analysis tools.
 Check out the pandas documentation for comprehensive guides, examples, and the API reference.
 - **[Matplotlib](https://matplotlib.org/stable/users/index.html)**: A plotting library for creating a wide range of visualizations.
 It supports various plot types and customization options.
 Explore the Matplotlib documentation for detailed examples and a gallery of plots.
 - **[scikit-learn](https://scikit-learn.org/stable/index.html)**: A machine learning library providing tools for classification, regression, clustering, and more.
 It offers a consistent API and various algorithms.
 Refer to the scikit-learn documentation for user guides, tutorials, and the API reference.

 ## Contributing